nmaratasdev/email-code/README.md

-# Email Bulletproof CTA Button
+# Email Code Library

-Description: This is a sample bulletproof cta snippet that is meant to use in Salesforce Marketing Cloud emails.
+Description: This is a repository for Salesforce Marketing Cloud email code snippets.

 Contributed by Nolan Maratas | nolan.maratas@gmail.com